Frewacom/pywalfox/README.md

 #### Theme templates
 Theme templates define the look of your browser theme.
-You can modify every element of the browser that is currently supported by the [Firefox Theme API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/theme).
+You can modify every element of the browser that is currently supported by the [Theme API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/theme).

 Modifying the theme is very straightforward; find the element that you want to change and select a palette color from the dropdown.
 When you are done, click "Save template".